-Professor Murrieta is a doctoral candidate in Counselor Education and Supervision at Oregon State University.
-Her research and professional interests include advocacy and counseling undocumented populations, DACAmented students, first-generation students, multicultural counseling and social justice, as well as school counselor education and bilingual counseling.
+Dr. Murrieta earned her PhD in Counselor Education and Supervision from Oregon State University.
+Her research and professional interests include advocacy and counseling undocumented students, first-generation students, multicultural counseling, as well as school counselor education.
 Professor Murrieta is credentialed as a school counselor in California and Nevada, with over 10 years of school counseling experience.

 - University of Nevada Las Vegas, MEd in School Counseling

 - California State University of Los Angeles, Bachelor of Arts